 Ceph RBD as a standalone product is no longer supported.

-If you used of one these in OKD 3.11, you must choose a different persistent storage option for full support in OKD 4.6.
+If you used one of these in OKD 3.11, you must choose a different persistent storage option for full support in OKD 4.

 For more information, see Understanding persistent storage.